fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 }
 ```

-This is the very basic model of the car.
+The above is the very basic model of the car.

 Then **you create a service** that will communicate with the "backend" (only for the demo).
 You run the command: